ArchticTech/TorontoCondomania/README.md

 - Maintained code consistency by integrating main branch changes into Masam's branch.
 - Commenced the SwiftMailer Email Verification work to enhance overall security.

+**In Next JS Client Side Application**
+- Merged branches to streamline development.
+- Implemented Mapbox marker filtering on the Advanced Search, enabling users to find properties more effectively.
+- Integrated the rental module, allowing users to explore rental listings and made other minor changes.

 ## Friday, October 06:

 **In Laravel Admin and APIs:**
 - Implemented an email verification system during the registration process, bolstering account security.
 - Enabled users to add properties to their favorites with the integration of a dedicated API.

+**In Next JS Client Side Application**
+- Created an API for user registration, enhancing the registration process.

 ## Monday, October 09: